First-Time Home Buyer Programs in New York article content

 New York State Homes and Community Renewal (HCR) & SONYMA Programs:

-Updated May 2026SONYMA (State of New York Mortgage Agency) and HCR offer 30-year fixed mortgages, low-down options, and down payment assistance through participating lenders.
-Target-area and county income/price limits vary—check SONYMA tools or speak with an approved lender.
-Learn more at hcr.ny.gov/homebuyers or SONYMA main page hcr.ny.gov/sonyma.
+Updated June 22, 2026SONYMA (State of New York Mortgage Agency) and HCR offer 30-year fixed mortgages, low-down options, and down payment assistance through participating lenders.
+Target-area and county income/price limits vary by program and property type; check SONYMA tools or speak with an approved lender.
+Learn more at hcr.ny.gov/homebuyers or the SONYMA overview at hcr.ny.gov/sonyma.

 New York First-Time Homebuyer Mortgage Programs:

-Eligibility: First-time buyers (no primary residence in the past three years, often waived in federally designated Target Areas); income- and purchase-price limits depend on county/region; homebuyer education required for most SONYMA products.
-See SONYMA for current rules.
+Eligibility: First-time buyers (no primary residence in the past three years, often waived in federally designated Target Areas); income- and purchase-price limits depend on county/region and program; homebuyer education is required for many SONYMA products.
+See SONYMA preparation and eligibility details.
 (SONYMA preparation & eligibility).

-Offerings: 30-year fixed mortgages via SONYMA programs (Achieving the Dream, Low Interest Rate program, etc.) with low down payment options that can pair with DPAL assistance.
+Offerings: 30-year fixed mortgages via SONYMA programs (Achieving the Dream, Low Interest Rate program, Homes for Veterans, etc.) with low down payment options that can pair with DPAL assistance.

 Typical underwriting notes:

-- Credit requirements vary by lender and loan type; FHA has federal thresholds (see HUD guidance), and lenders often set overlays.
-Typical ranges buyers see in the market: FHA-friendly at ~580+ for the 3.5% down option; many conventional lenders expect ~620+ for competitive pricing.
+- Credit requirements vary by lender and loan type.
+FHA sets a federal guideline (see HUD guidance), and many lenders apply overlays.
+Typical market examples: FHA-friendly at around 580+ for the 3.5% down option; many conventional lenders prefer about 620+ for more competitive pricing.
+(HUD FHA guidance).

 - Homebuyer education is commonly required; SONYMA links to approved counselors and online course options.
 (SONYMA counseling).